junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 >
 > Dean: Well, not all the news is bad.
 If it works, Lucifer goes back where he belongs. **We get Cas back.** And Amara...
 Well, we have to figure it out.

-If exorcising Lucifer works, Amara is still there, they still have no way of saving the world, they'd just be in the same square one as the beginning of the season, but to Dean, that's already "not all the news is bad".
+If exorcising Lucifer works, Amara'd still be there, they'd still have no way of saving the world, they'd just be in the same square one as the beginning of the season, but to Dean, that's already "not all the news is bad".
 He'd get Cas back, and that's all the good news he really needs and cares about.
 Amara and the world and such, they're forever his secondary priority.

 > Amara's eyes are fixed on Casifer, who shrinks back, trying to get to his feet, stumbling, weak.
 >